Kevin Pollard

-Kevin Pollard (born 1958 in Roddickton, Newfoundland and Labrador) is a Canadian politician.
+Kevin Pollard (born 1958) is a Canadian politician.
 He was elected to the Newfoundland and Labrador House of Assembly in a by-election on August 27, 2008, representing the electoral district of Baie Verte-Springdale as a member of the Progressive Conservatives.
 He was defeated in the 2015 election.

 Pollard is an alumnus of A.C.
 Palmer Collegiate in Roddickton.
 Pollard attended and graduated from Memorial University of Newfoundland.

 He is a former mayor of Springdale.